Description

 Tried: Run multimon-ng directly on the WAV file without converting it to raw PCM first.

-multimon-ng's -t raw flag expects headerless signed 16-bit PCM on stdin, not a WAV container.
-Piping the WAV file directly produces garbled output or an immediate error.
-The correct approach pipes through sox to strip the WAV header and output raw samples at the expected sample rate before multimon-ng sees the data.
+multimon-ng's -t raw expects headerless signed 16-bit PCM on stdin, not a WAV container.
+Pipe the WAV in directly and you get garbage or an immediate error.
+Run it through sox first to strip the header and emit raw samples at the expected rate.

 Tried: Open QSSTV and start receiving with the default audio input set to the physical microphone, then play the WAV file through the speakers.

-The microphone picks up room noise and speaker distortion rather than the clean digital signal, so QSSTV either shows a blank image or renders a corrupted one.
-The correct approach routes the WAV playback through a virtual audio loopback (such as PulseAudio's null-sink module or VB-Cable on Windows) so QSSTV receives a lossless digital copy of the signal.
+A microphone picks up room noise and speaker distortion instead of the clean signal, so QSSTV shows a blank or corrupted image.
+Route the playback through a virtual audio loopback (PulseAudio's null-sink, or VB-Cable on Windows) so QSSTV gets a lossless digital copy.

 Learn more